preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/open-ai/settings-open-ai/index.rst

 .. image:: settings-open-ai.png

-Text Completion Configuration
+Text completion configuration
 *******************************
 The following options are availble here:

 .. image:: settings-open-ai-completion.png

-+ **AI Alias**: Add the label to be used in the UI here.
++ **AI alias**: Add the label to be used in the UI here.
-+ **Deployment Name**: Add the name for the deployment you are using.
++ **Deployment name**: Add the name for the deployment you are using.
-+ **API Version**: Select tha appropriate API version here.
++ **API version**: Select tha appropriate API version here.

-Dall-E Configuration
+Dall-E configuration
 *********************
-Here you can set the API Version for Dall-E.
+Here you can set the API version for Dall-E.

 .. image:: settings-open-ai-dalle.png